 Declared service

-The Australian Competition and Consumer Commission declares pursuant to section 152AL(3) of the Act that the line sharing service is a "declared service" for the purposes of Part XIC of the Act.
+The Australian Competition and Consumer Commission declares pursuant to section 152AL(3) of the Competition and Consumer Act 2010 (the Act) that the line sharing service (LSS) is a ‘declared service’ for the purposes of Part XIC of the Act.

 Date

-Declaration of the line sharing service takes effect on 1 August 2009 and expires on 31 July 2014.
+The declaration takes effect on 1 August 2014 and expires on 31 July 2019.

 Service Description

-The High Frequency Unconditioned Local Loop Service is the use of the non-voiceband frequency spectrum of unconditioned communications wire (over which wire an underlying voiceband PSTN service is operating) between the boundary of a telecommunications network at an end-user’s premises and a point on a telecommunications network that is a potential point of interconnection located at, or associated with, a customer access module and located on the end-user side of the customer access module.
+The line sharing service is the use of the non-voiceband frequency spectrum of unconditioned communications wire (over which wire an underlying voiceband PSTN service is operating) between the boundary of a telecommunications network at an end-user’s premises and a point on a telecommunications network that is a potential point of interconnection located at, or associated with, a customer access module and located on the end-user side of the customer access module.

 Definitions

-Where words or phrases used in this declaration are defined in the Trade Practices Act 1974 or the Telecommunications Act 1997, they have the same meaning given in the relevant Act.
+Where words or phrases used in this declaration are defined in the Competition and Consumer Act or the Telecommunications Act 1997, they have the same meaning given in the relevant Act.

 In this Appendix: